 Anxiety, stress or any other cause of distress are among the psychological problems that could be behind the condition.
 A person’s views and beliefs about sex and the sexual activity being engaged in could cause conflict and result in anejaculation.
 Other psychological factors such as marital problems or fear of pregnancy could also contribute to situational anejaculation caused by stress.

-- Previous surgery to the pelvic area such as the prostate or bladder, or abdominal operations from which nerve damage has resulted
+Finally, previous surgeries to the pelvic area such as the prostate or bladder, or abdominal operations from which nerve damage has resulted, can also cause ejaculatory troubles.

 Treatment could be as straightforward as asking your doctor to change your medication to a different type.
 You could also consider reducing or stopping drinking and abstaining from any other recreational or non-prescription drugs.
 In the case of situational anejaculation, the answer could be simple changes to the circumstances such as methods that make a man feel more comfortable and stress-free, such as a quiet clinic without queues, or collecting a semen sample at home rather than at the clinic.
 If you feel that your condition could be caused by psychological problems you could also seek advice from your doctor, who may refer you to a counsellor or therapist.